chris-reilly99/react-portfolio/README.md

 # react-portfolio

 ## Description
-This application offers some information about me, shows my portfolio of projects, has a contact form that allows users to contact me, and has links to my resume, LinkedIn, and GitHub.
+This application offers some information about me, shows my portfolio of projects, has a contact form that allows users to contact me, and has links to my resume, LinkedIn, and GitHub, all by using React JS.

 ## Table of Contents
 - [Description](#description)